ulp16/FRE-ady/README.md

 # FRE-ady
 Updated version of the implementation of the Flesch Reading Ease formula for Adyghe.
 In addition, it provides implementation for English for comparison purpose.
-Latest changes concert coefficients and constant.
+Latest changes apply to coefficients and constant.

 **USAGE:**
 1) Recommended Python version is up to 3.9 (no higher).